 Alison performed solo recitals at various venues, including the Library of Lincoln Centre and Brooklyn Academy of Music, frequently performing Australian repertoire by composers such as Raymond Hanson (sonata)and Ernest Hutcheson(President ofJuilliard School).
 Following on from this Alison constantly encourages her students to play and perform Australian piano works.
 She has sponsored Australian music sections in Eisteddfods and has supported her students in composing their own works for such sections.
 Students are encouraged to compose, even from the Beginners level of their piano studies.

-Since returning to Melbourne, Alison continued performing and teaching.
-She is also an examiner and has conducted masterclasses for students as well as workshops for various teacher groups.
+Since returning to Australia, Alison continued performing and teaching.
+She has worked at tertiary, secondary and primary level.
+She is an examiner and has conducted masterclasses for students as well as workshops for various teacher groups.
 These include the Victorian Music Teachers Association of which Alison acted as a director of the state council.
 In addition she is an adjudicator at eisteddfods and competitions not only including piano but also for vocal sections and various instruments, bands and orchestras.
 There are also frequent requests for consultations from students and teachers.

 Alison's students have achieved oustanding results such as High Distinctions for AmusA and LMusA diplomas from the Australian Music Examinations Board as well as other grades.
 She has many students who have passed Diplomas and in any year at least one third of her students are preparing Diploma programmes.